 College recruiting doesn't require a paid platform.
 Athletes can contact coaches directly, for free, at any division, at any time.
 Here's how NCSA's premium pricing compares to the alternatives:

 The most important thing in that table: every platform except NCSA costs under $400/year, and direct outreach costs nothing.
 The core recruiting actions — building a profile, hosting video, emailing coaches, researching programs — don't require a premium subscription of any kind.
-What NCSA's premium tiers sell is structure, accountability, and the recruiting coach relationship.
-Whether those additions justify $1,320–$4,200 depends on how much guidance your family needs and how willing you are to manage the process yourselves.
+What NCSA's premium tiers sell is structure, accountability, and the recruiting specialist relationship.
+Whether those additions justify the cost depends on how much guidance your family needs and how willing you are to manage the process yourselves.

 The bottom line

 NCSA's prices are deliberately hard to find.
-The actual range — based on parent accounts and market research — is roughly $1,320 at the entry level up to $4,200 or more for premium tiers.
+The four premium tiers — Champion, Elite, MVP, and MVP+ — range from roughly $1,500 to $4,200 or more based on parent accounts and market research.
 The price you're quoted may reflect the salesperson's read on your family as much as any fixed tier structure.

 The free tier is worth using.
 The premium tiers provide some value — primarily structure and accountability — but rarely at a level that justifies the cost for families willing to drive the process themselves.
 Before committing to a premium package on a sales call, know what you're buying, know the price range, and take 24 hours to decide.